Normal Approximation for U-Statistics with Cross-Sectional Dependence: Introduction

-Although central limit theorems have been developed for U-statistics with independent or time series samples, we often encouter cross-sectional data in empirical studies that are dependent without a natural ordering of observations.
-Existing theories do not apply in such cases and previous methods of proof are no longer applicable.
-This paper seeks to fill the gap.
+Although central limit theorems have been developed for U-statistics with independent or time series samples, existing theories do not apply under cross-sectional dependence and previous methods of proof are no longer applicable.
+This paper seeks to fill the gap and show conditions under which a normalized U-statistic \(S_n\) based on cross-sectionally dependent data converges in distribution to a normal random variable.

-We follow the recent developments on cross-sectional and network dependence and assume there is an economic distance \(\dist\) defined on \(\mathcal{I}_{n}\) that is potentially unobserved.
-The cross-sectional dependence is assumed to be weak in the sense that the strength of dependence between observations decreases fast enough as the distance increases.
-This approach generalises the notion of weak dependence in time series and random fields.
-Our main results are bounds on the Wasserstein distance between a standard normal random variable \(Z \sim N(0,1)\) and a suitably normalised U-statistics \(S_{n}\) with an underlying weakly cross-sectionally dependent random sample \(\cqty{X_{i}:i\in \mathcal{I}_{n}}\).
-We provide conditions under which the Wasserstein distance converges to \(0\) as sample size increases.
-Since convergence in Wasserstein distance implies convergence in distribution, the central limit theorems follow from the general results.
-The Wasserstein distance between two random variables \(Z_{1}\) and \(Z_{2}\) is defined as,